Scoping and managing a custom integration

 Patterns, for example how to process data incrementally, what Upserts are etc.

-- Has programming or scripting skills, this is needed to build comprehensive Blends (loops, variables, conditions, data structures etc.)
+- Has programming or scripting skills, this is needed to build comprehensive automations (loops, variables, conditions, data structures etc.)

 - Good understanding of JSON, (REST) API's etc.